If you are not doing Keyword Research, there is no use of any SEO Strategy.

 But wait we have a few other factors as well which we’ll use some tools and then you can surely say that you got a wonderful keyword.

-Do you know Page Authority and Domain Authority?
+Do you know the Page Authority and Domain Authority?

-Install MOZ bar extension in your browser, make a free MOZ community account, enable extension and login to your MOZ account.
+Install MOZ bar extension in your browser, make a free MOZ community account, enable the extension, and log in to your MOZ account.

 After that search a keyword in google and you’ll see the results something like this:

-These black bars under each result, are showing DA, PA and no of link of these results.
+These black bars under each result, are showing DA, PA, and no of the link of these results.

-Lower the value of these, lower will be the keyword competition.
+The lower the value of these, the lower will be the keyword competition.

-Look to find results with values of DA and PA less than 15 or may be 10, on first page after searching your keywords.
+Look to find results with values of DA and PA less than 15 or maybe 10, on the first page after searching your keywords.

 Congratulations these are very low competition keywords.

-Also check how many domains are referring to each result on first page of google or any other search engine.
+Also, check how many domains are referring to each result on the first page of Google or any other search engine.

-We’ll discuss these parameters further in tools section.
-For now, just remember that we are looking for keywords with low value of these parameters when searched in google.
+We’ll discuss these parameters further in the tools section.
+For now, just remember that we are looking for keywords with the low value of these parameters when searched on google.

-“A very low competition keyword means, winning all above cases.”
+“A very low competition keyword means, winning all the above cases.”

 You must learn more about keyword difficulty; I mean some in-depth knowledge with the passage of time.
 That will increase your confidence.
-I don’t know why it always attract me for newbies:
+I don’t know why it always attracts me for newbies:

 Now let’s talk about the keyword potential.
 If you can recall keyword value parameters, you may get an idea about keyword potential.